 The hospital has been collecting artwork created by its patients for over 150 years, but the success of an exhibition, ‘Art Beyond Bedlam’, led to the establishment of a permanent gallery space on the site.
-Founded in 1997, The Bethlem Art Gallery showcases the talent of artists who have themselves experienced mental health issues and been helped by the South London and Maudsley (SLaM) NHS Trust.
+Founded in 1997, The Bethlem Gallery showcases the talent of artists who have themselves experienced mental health issues and been helped by the South London and Maudsley (SLaM) NHS Foundation Trust.

-The gallery’s international reputation is growing, thanks to the small, dedicated team who manage the gallery and who provide support and encouragement to artists who might not feel able to explore their creativity from a more conventional platform.
+The Gallery’s international reputation is growing, thanks to the small, dedicated team who manage the gallery and who provide support and encouragement to artists who might not feel able to explore their creativity from a more conventional platform.

 Developing artists’ careers

 Exhibitions and events are planned throughout the year.
 These showcase a wide range of different mediums and artistic practice.
 The gallery also provides an ideal platform for experimentation, collaboration and skills exchange.
 Collectively we strive to develop the careers, experience and expertise of the artists by creating opportunities for professional development.

 The gallery’s successful artist-in-residence projects also work with patients and staff on the site to improve people’s day to day experience of the hospital environment.